QuoSecGmbH/os_timestamps/README.md

 - os_profile_flags.csv: [results/2019_11_29/profileos/freebsd/os_profile_flags.csv](results/2019_11_29/profileos/freebsd/os_profile_flags.csv)

 # Command Profiling
-`profile_cmd` is an interactive tool to profile any shell commands.
+`profile_cmd` is an interactive tool to profile shell commands.

 You need to manually define which files/dirs you want to watch for change.